 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities.
 Bond premiums and discounts are deferred and amortized using the straight line method.
 Bonds payable are reported net of the applicable bond premium or discount.
-Bond issuance costs are reported as deferred charges and amortized over the term of the related debt.
+Bond issuance costs are expensed as incurred as per GASB Statement No. 65 which was implemented in the current fiscal year.
+The provisions of GASB 65 are required to be applied retroactively.
+Therefore, net assets as of June 30, 2013 would have been re-stated to \$4.7 million in 2013 and \$4.3 million in 2014.
+However, the Department's adoption of GASB 65 was not material to the financial statements for the governmental activities.
 Other long-term obligations also include amounts that other governmental entities advance the Fund for highway road construction projects.
+Other long-term obligations also include amounts that other governmental entities advanced to the Fund for highway road construction projects.